We’ve been trying for over a year to figure out the histories of all the Oldsmobiles that Tropic Coast Racing ever had, it is quite a confusing tale.

 In May 1994, Paul Stocker brought an Oldsmobile and Motorsport News reported it was an ex-Ian Thomas Oldsmobile, it was Robin Best’s last drive and was later renumbered #48.

-This car confused some people as Paul Stocker ended up having two Oldsmobile cars that used to be owned by Ian Thomas, this is not the one that John Faulkner purchased.
+This car confused some people as Paul Stocker ended up having two Oldsmobile cars that used to be owned by Ian Thomas, this is not the one that John Faulkner purchased which was the second Oldsmobile that Paul brought.

 The chassis of this car is believed to be the #9 VT Commodore that Scott Pierce drove in Stock Cars Australia.